Clojure MCP: REPL-Driven Development with AI Assistance

 - **Persistent Workspace**: Store structured data for planning and inter-tool communication

-- **Memory-Only by Default**: Data is stored in memory only and lost when session ends (default behavior)
+- **Memory-Only**: Data is stored in memory only and lost when session ends (default behavior)

 - **Path-Based Operations**: Use `set_path`, `get_path`, `delete_path` for precise data manipulation